How to Buy Shares in Oil – Best Oil Shares to Watch 2022

 Tullow Oil is an Irish oil and gas company that is now headquartered in London.
 The organization has a global presence, and in 2019 it averaged production rates of just under 87,000 barrels of oil per day.

 For example, Tullow Oil shares last peaked in 2012 at a stock price of about 1,500p.
 At the time of writing in July 2020, those very same shares will cost you just 31p.
 This translates to a 5-year reduction of approximately 97%.
 On the flip side, if oil prices continue to recover throughout the remainder of 2020, Tullow Oil shares could see significant upside.
-This one, however, is best kept at low stakes as per the increased risk level.

 5. Premier Oil – Potentially Undervalued With a High Earnings Yield (LSE)